Visit Maui, Hawaii

 The west-coast port of Lahaina is actually the archipelago’s oldest town, and an apt place to experience native Hawaiian traditions such as a luau (a celebratory feast accompanied by song and dance).
 Just off the island’s southwest coast, you can snorkel in the partially flooded Molokini Crater, which shelters a coral reef teeming with fish.
 Then there’s the Road to Hana, which twists along Maui’s northern coastline.
 Driving it gives you access to black-sand beaches, forested trails and viewpoints over the glittering Pacific.

 You can find enough to do on the ‘Valley Isle’ to fill several days, and scenic drives could occupy a bulk of your time.
 The Haleakala Crater Road in Haleakala National Park winds up to the summit of the huge, now-dormant shield volcano that gives the park its name and makes up much of the island’s surface.
-From the top of Maui’s highest peak, you have views over the whole island, nearby Molokai, Lanai and Hawaii (the Big Island), and the surrounding ocean.
+From the top of Maui’s highest peak, you have views over the whole island, nearby Molokai, Lanai and the island of Hawai'i (the Big Island), and the surrounding ocean.

 Another well-known route is the 103 km (64 mile) Road to Hana (also known as the Hana Highway).
 Stretching along the coastline between the region of Kahului and the old town of Hana, the drive tempts you with places to stop off throughout.
 You might want to relax on a volcanic beach (we like Pa'iloa), follow forest walking trails to lagoons and waterfalls, such as Waikani Falls, sink your teeth into fresh pineapple or banana bread sold from roadside shacks, or simply pull over to photograph the coastline extending ahead of you.